Sitecore/developer-portal/data/markdown/pages/learn/accelerate/sitecoreai/pre-development/sprint-zero/project-solution-setup.md

         xmcloud.build.json file includes configuration for rendering host.
 Next.js is configured by default.
       </TabPanel>
       <TabPanel>
-        Sitecore XM Cloud currently does not support the automatic deployment of the editing host for ASP.NET Core Head applications.
+        Sitecore SitecoreAI currently does not support the automatic deployment of the editing host for ASP.NET Core Head applications.
 As a result, after deployment, Page Builder will display an error such as "unable to connect to the remote server".
 It is currently required to [deploy an external editing host](https://doc.sitecore.com/xmc/en/developers/xm-cloud/configure-an-external-editing-host.html) to support this.
       </TabPanel>
       <TabPanel>
         xmcloud.build.json file includes configuration for rendering host.
 Next.js is configured by default.
 Thus, Angular needs to be configured instead of Next.js.
 You can do it by changing “enabled” setting.